Budesonide nasal Side Effects

 Applies to budesonide nasal: nasal aerosol powder, nasal spray

-Check with your doctor immediately if any of the following side effects occur while taking budesonide nasal:More common
+You should check with your doctor immediately if any of these side effects occur when taking budesonide nasal:More common

 - Bloody nose